alvaro-naschez/fever-code-challenge/README.md

 Obviously the app is not production ready.
 But I honestly believe I've done a good job given the time constraints.

 In case you have any questions about my solution, I would like to tell you that I would be more than happy to explain to you my solution in more depth and why I made the decisions I made.
 So if you feel it could be useful, don't hesitate to organize a meeting in order to do so.

-And finally, I will explain why I don't have tests.
-I'm a bit ashamed that I don't have good test coverage here.
-But writing good tests takes time and I've currently spent some time on this challenge.
-I think it is enough, at least for now.
-If some of these days I have time and I'm in the right mood, I will write some.